×

 If you are thinking about moving to Kato Paphos, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kato Paphos can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €100,000 to €150,000.
 A three-bedroom house, on the other hand, could range from €200,000 to €300,000.
 Luxury villas with sea views can go for over a million euros.
 However, these prices can fluctuate based on the real estate market and other factors.
-It's always best to check with local real estate agencies for the most current and accurate information," explained one expat living in Kato Paphos, Cyprus.
+It's always best to check with local real estate agencies for the most current and accurate information," said one expat in Kato Paphos.

 Should I buy or rent a home in Kato Paphos?